uhlik/bpy/README.md

 * **UVTex > VCols** - Copy image colors from active image texture node in active material using active UV layout to new vertex colors
 * **Group > VCols** - Active vertex group to new vertex colors, vertex weight to rgba(weight, weight, weight, 1.0)
 * **VCols > Group** - Active vertex colors to new vertex group, vertex weight by color perceived luminance
 * **Difference > Group** - Calculate difference between two selected meshes and write as vertex group to active mesh.
-Selected is consedered to be original, active to be modified.
+Selected is considered to be original, active to be modified.
 Objects should have the same transformation.

 changelog:

-* 2.2.2 ui changes, mesh difference to group, calculate uv coverege
+* 2.2.2 ui changes, mesh difference to group, calculate uv coverage
 * 0.2.1 uvtex / vcols / group conversions
 * 0.2.0 first release